rcl-identity/docs/aadb2c.md

 # Adding Custom Attributes for Verified Identity

 > Custom Attributes are only required for [Verified Digital IDs](./index.md#verified-digital-identity).
-If you are issuing [Self Asserted Dogital IDs](./index.md#self-asserted-digital-identity), you can ignore this section.
+If you are issuing [Self Asserted Digital IDs](./index.md#self-asserted-digital-identity), you can ignore this section.

 Azure AD B2C does not contain a *Built-in* attributes for **Date of Birth** and **Identity Approver**.